centic9/poi-on-android/README.md

 Note: Some dependencies of Apache POI are not included in the shading to keep it's size at bay.
 If you use code areas which require commons-codec, commons-collections4 or any of the other dependencies, you may need to add them in your Android application in addition to the poishadow-all.jar file dependency.

+##### Missing java.awt classes

+Unfortunately Android does not provide any of the classes in package `java.awt` and thus any code which uses code from there will not work.
+This affects various places in Apache POI, e.g. when handling column-width, images or other graphical operations.

+A few classes have been re-implemented in the src-folder in project `poishadow`.
+If you are missing some you might be able to add re-implementations there.

 ##### Use a pre-built jar